 - Take the third square in your sequence, and pin it, right sides together, to the completed two-square piece.

 - Sew together, using a ½” seam.
-Iron seam flat.
+Press flat.
 You now have one completed three-square row.

 - Continue in this same manner until you have six equal three-square rows.

 - Pin one three-square row to its neighboring three-square row.
 Be very careful to match your seams so you end up with nice square corners.